evert/evert.github.com/resume.md

 Experience
 ----------

-### Owner at Bad Gateway, Toronto, 2019-now
+### Founder at Bad Gateway, Toronto, 2019-now

-In June 2019 I started a new software development agency in Toronto.
-Our team builds Web Applications and APIs for a number of clients.
+In June 2019 I founded a software development agency in Toronto.
+Our team builds Web Applications and APIs for clients in a variety of industries.

+My role includes running the company, architect, sales, support and recruiting.
+(Hopefully this list steadily decreases over time).

 ### Software Engineer at Ascendant Digital, Cayman Islands/Toronto - 2018-now